 Rigids offer the appearance of the very earliest motorcycles.
 They handle well on smooth roads, but since they cannot keep the tire in contact on bumpy/washboard surfaces, they perform poorly on many roadways.
 They also have the nasty habit of providing the rider with a brutally jarring ride.
 There are benefits, however.
 They are simple, and rarely break – there are no moving parts.
 They allow the chain (or belt) to be run with almost no slack in it.
 They are also able to be made very, very low, because there is no way for the bike to ‘bottom out’ in the rear.

 Modern Harleys have hydraulic suspension front and rear.
 The odd-duck is the Softail family – they have pull-shocks hidden under the bike to imitate the look old Hydra-Glide – but they still use hydraulic suspension at both ends.
-(A pull-shock is the opposite of a standard shock – the spring is extended as road bumps are encountered, as opposed to compressed.)
+(A pull-shock is the opposite of a standard shock – the distance between the mounting eyelets lengthens, rather than shortening as on a standard spring/shock setup.)

 - Good at soaking up bumps without upsetting the bike